Semanur-Ucdag/FaceGenerativeinKaggle/README.md

 The model successfully generates high-quality human face images with realistic features.
 The WGAN-GP approach improves training stability and ensures better diversity in generated images.

-License

-This project is open-source and distributed under the MIT License.